cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 y = graphsyncHAMT(stateroot)
 goto (*) until the mutable range or any error; //

-5. On the same chainID, according to the global time in the base of RelaySwitchTimeUnit, H = hash (time in minute base + chain ID)
+5. On the same chainID, according to the global time in the base of RelaySwitchTimeUnit, H = hash (time in RelaySwitchTimeUnit base + chain ID)

 {if H last number is 0,1,2